 Parent teacher conferences are a great way for teachers and parents to communicate with each other.
 They provide an opportunity for teachers to identify and highlight to parents their child’s progress, areas of strength and areas of growth.
 Parent teacher conferences are also a good way for parents to participate in the school system and in their child’s education.

-Appointments can be booked online at beginning Thursday,
+Appointments can be booked online beginning Tuesday, April 12th.

 Click here to book your appointment.

 Parents should review their child’s progress report and make note of any concerns or questions about the grades or the corresponding comments listed.
 It is just as important for parents to discuss the progress report and school in general with their child and ask them how they think they are doing and what they like and dislike about each subject.
 To help familiarize themselves with what their child is learning and areas of difficulty, parents are encouraged to look over homework throughout the year so that come conference time, they will know what to discuss.
 Preparing questions for the teacher ahead of time will help parents feel more at ease by making sure nothing is forgotten or overlooked.